V27r/V27r/README.md

 - 👋 Hi, I’m @V27r
-- 👀 I’m interested in deep learning.
+- 👀 I’m interested in data science.
-- 🌱 I’m currently learning deep learning and web development.
+- 🌱 I’m currently learning parallel programming, big data analytics and artificial intelligence.

 <!---
 V27r/V27r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.